February 9 2007 (Checked Nov 11 2019)

 eCoaching Tip 35: Structuring Online Discussions Using Problem Formulation and Resolutions Behaviors

-I hope that you all enjoyed Tip 34 that extended our look at communities and just what makes communities work.
-The core characteristic of communities that was developed is the sharing and comparingof perceptions, experiences and beliefs.
-We also used the image of a crystal as how a threaded discussion might grow and develop and suggested that you or your students think about how you might describe one of your discussions.
-Be sure to email us with your results if you did!
+I hope that you all enjoyed Tip 34: Threaded Discussions and Knowledge Construction that extended our look at communities and just what makes communities work.
+The core characteristic of a community that was identified was the sharing and comparing of perceptions, experiences and beliefs.
+We also used the image of a crystal to envision how a threaded discussion might grow and develop and suggested that you or your students think about how you might describe one of your discussions.
+Be sure to post or share your results if you did on the blog.

 Don’t miss the example strategy adapting the three-part post to problem formulation.
-This is a good time in a course to use this focus on problem formulation.
+Mid-point of a course is a good time to use this focus on problem formulation.

 Fitting Problem Formulation and Resolution into the Evolution of a Learning Community

-You may recall that the sharing and comparing of information is step one of the Interaction-Analysis Model proposed by Gunawardena, Lowe and Anderson (1997) also referenced last week.
+You may recall that the sharing and comparing of information is step one of the Interaction-Analysis Model proposed by Gunawardena, Lowe and Anderson (1997) referenced in Tip 34.
 The other steps in that model of interaction include the following:

 - Discovering/exploring of dissonance or inconsistency among ideas, concepts or statements

 - Negotiation of meaning and co-constructing of knowledge

 - Testing and modifying of proposed synthesis or co-construction statements

 - Agreeing on final statement and applications of newly constructed meaning or insights

 All of these steps involve identifying and then attempting to resolve areas of dissonance and inconsistency in course content, other resources and learners’ and teams’ beliefs.
 To translate this model into specific behaviors, it is helpful to look at another study identifying cognitive specific behaviors used in problem formulation and solution.